Volunteer – Wake Forest & Wake Prep

 3. Must want to love and serve the campers.

-Time commitment: Two hours of training prior to camp.
+Time commitment: Two hours of training before camp.
 Five hours of teaching and managing kids each day during the camp.

 Youth Volunteers